microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/team-get-installedapps.md

 }
 ```

-### <a name="example-2-get-the-names-and-other-details-of-the-installed-app"></a>Exemplo 2: obter os nomes e outros detalhes do aplicativo instalado
+### <a name="example-2-get-the-names-and-other-details-of-the-installed-app"></a>Exemplo 2: Obter os nomes e outros detalhes do aplicativo instalado

 #### <a name="request"></a>Solicitação